Martins3/Martins3.github.io/hack/memory.md

 - It doesn’t require reservation to prevent hugepage allocation failures to be noticeable from userland. *It allows paging and all other advanced VM features to be available on the hugepages.*
 - It requires no modifications for applications to take advantage of it.

-- [ ] 在 hugepage 上可以使用 paging 等 advanced VM feaures. ( Paging is a mechanism that translates a linear memory address to a physical address. 不知道 hugepage 上使用或者不使用 paging 都是什么效果)
+- [x] 在 hugepage 上可以使用 paging 等 advanced VM feaures. ( Paging is a mechanism that translates a linear memory address to a physical address.)
+    - [x] paging sometimes meaning page fault

 interface in sysfs :
 1. /sys/kernel/mm/transparent_hugepage : always madvise never
 2. /sys/kernel/mm/transparent_hugepage/defrag : always defer defer + madvise  madvise never
 3. You can control hugepage allocation policy in tmpfs with mount option huge=.
 It can have following values: always never advise deny force

 - [ ] THP has to defrag pages, so check the compaction.c and find out how thp with it !
   - [ ] how defrag wake kcompactd ?

 内核态分析:
 透明的性质在于 `__handle_mm_fault` 中间就开始检查是否可以